The Narcissus in early November 2018. The 37-foot-long

 Above left, inside the Laconia Car Co.-built, Arbutus.
 Right, Narcissus 2015 - sister to Arbutus.

-Based on the two images above, we are able to identify many things that are helpful in our search.
+Based on the two images above, we identify many things that are helpful in our search.
 For example - on the left, we can see the specific brass handles on the reversible seatbacks.
 From that, we can then locate one from our parts department or a match with one that can be removed from a seat in one of the other electric railway vehicles in the Museum's collection, then use the match as a sample for having replicas cast at a foundry.
 This process of identifying individual parts, searching for samples or replacements, and locating companies to provide estimates of costs and turnaround time, is incredibly time-consuming.
 On the right, we can clearly see the outlines on the floor where the oval-shaped bases of each seat pedestal were.

 Each of the passenger compartment windows has a curtain.